gnuradio/pybombs/README.md

                                # installed and skip installing it
         # Any other option here will override whatever's in the
         # corresponding recipe (in this case, gnuradio.lwr)
+        # You can set these with pybombs config --package gnuradio forcebuild False

 # Like package flags, but applies flags to all packages
 # in a certain category. 'common' is all OOTs.